df-rw/go-htmx-multistep-form/README.md

 - Depending on the logic in the POST handler, you could end up with cyclees in your multi-step form.
 - No validation in this demo, but you get the idea.
+- Sending a partial response after a `POST` won't update the URL in the location bar of a browser.
+We use the response header `HX-Push-Url` to update this.